-At a minimum, students must meet the following eligibility criteria in order to apply for a study abroad program that is managed by the Office of International Affairs.
+At a minimum, students must meet the following eligibility criteria in order to apply for an education abroad program that is managed by the Office of International Affairs.

 Specific programs may have additional eligibility requirements.
-Check the study abroad program listing for details.
+Check the education abroad program listing for details.

 Students must also maintain eligibility after being accepted into a study abroad program as defined by the Conditions for Participation.